5-Star Medicare Advantage Plans & What Star Ratings Mean

 Medicare Advantage plans with 5 stars are popular in areas where they're available.

-About 2% of people were enrolled in a 5-star Medicare Advantage plan with prescription drug coverage in 2025, and only around 1% of Medicare Advantage contracts in the country had 5 stars.
-Because there are more 5-star plans for 2026, it's likely that more people will choose them.
+About 2% of people had a 5-star Medicare Advantage plan with prescription drug coverage in 2025, and only around 1% of Medicare Advantage contracts in the country had 5 stars.
+Because there are more 5-star plans for 2026, it's likely more people will choose them.

 5-star special enrollment period